ironhack-labs/lab-javascript-memory-game/README.md

 ![Memory Game Board](https://i.imgur.com/H6GLZGQ.jpg)

 When the game starts, all tiles are turned face down.
-The player then flips over two cards, selecting them by clicking on them.
+The player then flips over two CARDS, selecting them by clicking on them.
 If the two tiles have the same image, they remain face up.
 Otherwise, the tiles flip back over after a small period of time.

 The goal of the game is to get all the tiles flipped face up in the least number of tries.
 That means that lower number of tries are better scores.